 QDROs, introduced by law in 1984, are commonly used in divorce to equalize assets from one spouse’s qualified plan to the other spouse.
 But a QDRO can also be used in other ways.
 For example, couples can use the orders to divide a public pension that one of them has.
 Here is guidance from the Department of Labor and the IRS.

-An In Marriage QDRO is an order for assets to be divided within a marriage, as there is no intention for the couple to divorce.
+A Marital QDRO is an order for assets to be divided within a marriage, as there is no intention for the couple to divorce.
 After a couple marries, they have marital property, which is everything that is earned during the marriage, as well as separate property.
 An example is an inheritance that is received by one party outside of the marriage.
-In Marriage QDROs aren’t that common, but there are a few situations in which they may make sense:
+Marital QDROs aren’t that common, but there are a few situations in which they may make sense:

 - All of the assets are in one spouse’s name and, for personal reasons, they want to move some funds to the other spouse.